craigmckeachie/handsonreact.com/docs/A8-CodeOrganizationConventions.md

 If you need to build a single-page React application that supports server-side rendering you should consider using [Next.js](https://nextjs.org/).

-If you need to use create a static React website you should consider using [Gatsby](https://www.gatsbyjs.org/)...a free and open source framework based on React that helps developers build blazing fast websites and apps.
+If you need to use create a static React website you should consider using `Next.js` or [Gatsby](https://www.gatsbyjs.org/)...a free and open source framework based on React that helps developers build blazing fast websites and apps.

 ## Reference